KestrelInstitute/Specware/Applications/Specware/bin/linux/README.txt

 can refactor or unify scripts somehow):

-Specware-gnu - Preferred way on Linux to run Specware within emacs (TODO: get rid of the -gnu in the name) Specware-shell-sbcl - Garrin says he uses this on occasion (why not use Specware4-shell-sbcl?) - TODO: delete!
-Specware4-shell-sbcl - Preferred way on Linux to run Specware in a terminal - TODO: rename to not have 4 in the name, after deleting the above script.
+Specware-gnu - Preferred way on Linux to run Specware within emacs (TODO: get rid of the -gnu in the name) Specware4-shell-sbcl - Preferred way on Linux to run Specware in a terminal - TODO: rename to not have 4 in the name, after deleting the above script.

 Isabelle_Specware - Preferred way to run Isabelle with Specware? (doesn't seem to work on Linux for Eric)